ethaniccc/Mockingbird/README.md

 **Warning:** In the state Mockingbird is currently in, this may false-positive, especially on production servers with some lag.
 This may also false-positive on players who are laggy (e.g: high ping).

+#### Special Thanks
+* Bavfalcon9
+    - Inspo for this project.
+Also for the structure of this plugin lol.
+You can check out Mavoric (dev) by clicking [here](https://github.com/Bavfalcon9/Mavoric/tree/v2.0.0/)
+* shura62
+    - Helped with reach checks :D!
+* Jonhan
+    - Gave **some** checks for Bukkit that I was able to port over to PocketMine.
+    You can click [here](https://www.youtube.com/channel/UCZ_Pg7e-1JMlHtqnWw6KIcw) to check out his channel!

 ### Test Server
 Mockingbird has a test server - here are the details if you want to join: